A University of Calgary psychology professor stresses the critical importance of recognizing extreme power imbalances between coaches and athletes.

 Over the past year, Canada’s gymnastics community has been dealing with its own sexual abuse allegations.

 A CBC investigation last December revealed that Coach Michel Arsenault was suspended after three women came forward with sexual abuse allegations spanning back to the 1980s and 1990s.
 Quebec provincial police have been investigating but no charges have yet to been laid.

 South of the border, the Larry Nassar trial shook the world to its core.

 The once world-renowned USA Olympic Gymnastics team doctor got away with sexually abusing female gymnasts for over a span of two decades.
 With 156 victims coming forward, Nassar was served a sentence of at least 100 years in prison.

 Despite his well-deserved sentence, questions still continue to surround how Nassar got away with decades of systemic sexual abuse.

-“It all started when I was 13 or 14 years old, at one of my first National Team training camps, in Texas, and it didn’t end until I left the sport,” said Olympic gymnast, McKayla Maroney, during her victim impact statement in Nassar’s trial.
+“It all started when I was 13 or 14 years old, at one of my first National Team training camps, in Texas, and it didn’t end until I left the sport,” Olympic gymnast, McKayla Maroney, said during her victim impact statement in Nassar’s trial.

 “Victims fear not being believed.
 These incidents generally occur in private with no witnesses.
 They may also see no point to it, having little confidence that the criminal justice system will respond in a helpful way,” Radtke says.